apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

    configured or dropped.
 If set to less than one, then the message will never be considered to be a poison message.
 Defaults to zero.

+* `dlq_expired`: Should expired messages be sent to the dead letter queue?
+  Defaults to false.

 * `full_policy`: Once the queue is full, the `full_policy`
   controls how the   queue behaves when additional messages attempt to be enqueued onto the queue.